corda/corda/network-management/README.md

 The initial network parameters can be subsequently changed through an update process.
 However, these changes must first be advertised to the entire network to allow nodes time to agree to the changes.

-The server needs to be shutdown and started with the same `set-network-parameters` as before but this time the network parameters file must have `parametersUpdate` config block:
+The server needs to be shutdown and started with the same `set-network-parameters` flag as before but this time the network parameters file must have `parametersUpdate` config block:

     parametersUpdate {